 Make use of the My Disney Experience phone app during your trip to check for restaurant reservations or FastPass+ reservations that you weren't able to get beforehand.

 Another thing to watch for is park hours being extended, therefore providing new FastPass+ openings.
 Disney publishes park hours updates all the time.
 If those park hours are updated so that the parks (happens a lot at Magic Kingdom) are open for more hours, then more FastPass+ reservations will pop up for those dates a few days after the park hours updates are published.

 Sign up for alerts on the monthly dashboard for when you'll be traveling and you'll get an email immediately after park hours are updated so you'll know when this happens.

-What if you never get the FastPass+ reservations?
+What if you never get the difficult FastPass+ reservations?